François Mughe

-François-Régis Mughe (born 16 June 2004) is a Cameroonian professional footballer who plays as a winger for Ligue 1 club Marseille.
+François-Régis Mughe (born 16 June 2004) is a Cameroonian professional footballer who plays as a winger for Marseille.

 Club career

+Marseille

-A youth product of Ecole de Football Brasseries du Cameroun since 2012, Mughe transferred to Marseille on 24 June 2022, signing a 5-year contract.
+A youth product of Ecole de Football Brasseries du Cameroun since 2012, Mughe transferred to Marseille on 24 June 2022, signing a five-year contract.
 He was originally assigned to Marseille's reserves, before training with their senior team in early 2023.
 He made his professional debut with Marseille as a late substitute in a 2–2 (7–6) penalty shootout loss in the Coupe de France to Annecy on 1 March 2023, scoring his side's second goal in the 90+6th minute.

+Dunkerque (loan)

+On 1 February 2024, Mughe was loaned out to Ligue 2 side Dunkerque until the end of the season.

 International career

 Mughe was due to be called up to the Cameroon U17s for the 2021 Africa U-17 Cup of Nations, but the tournament was cancelled due to the COVID-19 pandemic.
+He played for the Cameroon U23s for a set of 2023 U-23 Africa Cup of Nations qualification matches in March 2023.

 Playing style

 Mughe is a strong and fast right-footed winger who can play on both sides.
 He is good with both feet, strong in one-on-ones and has good technique.